ring-buffer/Red_Team_Notes/Windows-HTB-Boxes/AdmirerToo.HTB.md

 sshpass -p 'bQ3u7^AxzcB7qAsxE3' ssh jennifer@10.10.11.137 -L 8081:localhost:8080 -L 16030:localhost:16030 -L 2181:localhost:2181 -L 16010:localhost:16010 -L 16020:localhost:16020
 ```

-Using the following command, I was able to print only 'uncommented lines' of a file:
+Using the following command, I was able to print only 'uncommented lines' of a file in linux:

 ```
  grep -v "^#" apache2.conf | grep .